The "Our Fun Stories" home page tells what we do now.

 I thought I would come back the next day and ask Lynn to go to lunch with me.
 The next day, just before lunchtime, I went back to the senior center to talk with Lynn again.
 Unfortunately, she wasn't there.
 When I asked when Lynn would come in I was told, "We don't know."
 I was surprised with that answer because I assumed that she would come to work at the same time each day.
 This is when I learned that the people behind the counter were volunteers and each team worked only four hours at a time.
 This meant that there were two teams of volunteers each day and not always the same teams.
 So now I figured that I would find out which day of the week Lynn worked.
 When I asked, again I was told, "We don't know."

 I was somewhat puzzled at getting the same answer to my questions.
 So I finally asked, "Why don't you know when Lynn works?"
 The reply was, "Because she's a floater."
 This response brought up memories from my days in the U.S. Navy.
 When my ship was in Hong Kong Harbor a dead person might be floating in the water.
 This was reported as a "Floater."
-My ship visited Hong Kong four times during my tour of duty on the ship and we saw at least one floater during each trip.
+My ship visited Hong Kong four times during my tour of duty and we saw at least one floater during each trip.

-Okay, I've been coming in each day to try to be there when Lynn finally shows up.
+Okay, I came in each day to try to be there when Lynn finally shows up.
 At one point I asked, "What does floater mean?"
 The answer was logical; a floater is a volunteer who comes in only when needed and not on a fixed schedule.
 So, I asked if it was known when Lynn might come in and I was told that they didn't know because Lynn was on a tour of Colorado.
 So, I kept coming in until one day Lynn showed up at the senior center 12 days after I first met her.

 Finally I was able to ask Lynn if she would like to go to lunch with me sometime and she said she had to check her calendar.
 When I saw her open her calendar and saw it was filled with activities I thought that there wouldn't be any time for me.
 Lynn then said, "I am available next Tuesday."
 I figured we would have lunch together and she wouldn't have any time for me after that.
 Tuesday finally came around and lunch turned into an all day adventure.
 We got to know each other better and we hit it off by the end of the day.
 That began a wonderful relationship that, at the time of this writing, we've been together for nearly 12 years now.